Pediatric Anaphylaxis

 Evaluation of Pediatric Anaphylaxis

 Anaphylaxis may result in respiratory failure, shock, multiorgan system failure, and disseminated intravascular coagulation.
-Between 5% and 20% of patients may experience a recurrence of anaphylaxis 8-12 hours after the initial presentation.[15]
-Prolonged symptoms can last up to 32 hours despite treatment.[12]
+About half of these patients may experience a recurrence of symptoms (biphasic reaction) 6-12 hours after the initial presentation.[5]
+The overall risk of biphasic reactions appears to be < 1% to 20%.[6]

 To see complete information on Anaphylaxis, please go to the main article by clicking here.